 Exercise is one of the best ways to maintain strength, energy, mobility and cope with cancer related fatigue during and after cancer treatment.
 You should find an exercise that fits your interest and the needs of your body.
 If you don't feel comfortable exercising on your own, you can work with a physical therapist or a qualified trainer.

 When you first learn you have advanced breast cancer or metastatic breast cancer, many questions and emotions arise.
-Find support and resources to cope here.
+This article provides education, support and resources to cope with advanced/metastatic breast cancer.

 This webinar, presented by Doris Piccinin, MS, RD, CDE, LDN, discusses healthy nutrition habits regarding soy and flaxseed for patients with breast cancer.